lathamk4/BankMarketingCampaign_Proj3/README.md

 From the above comaprison, the SVM model seems to be the best overall model.
 It has the best test accuracy, precision, recall, and F1-score, but the training time is a drawback.
 If fast training time is a requirement then KNN can be used.
 It is very fast with a slightly lower performance than SVM but still gives good accuracy and F1-score.

+# Improving the Model :

+Feature Engineering :  #pdays does not seem to be contributing much to the prediction and hence can be dropped and model can be trained again
+Hyper Parameter tuning and Grid Search : Tried doing the same for all 4 models , however its taking long time and hence could not get to completion.
+But have placed the code in jupyter notebook.
+Performance metric: Since grid search is taking huge time , couldnt get to the performance metric after tuning.